terrancehah/whole-ios/docs/readme.md

 ## Recent Changes
 - **Universal UUID Migration:** All identifiers in models, view models, services, and widgets are now UUIDs.
 All SupabaseService methods and usages updated accordingly.
 All sample/mock data now uses UUID().
 - **SwiftUI Performance Refactor:** `QuoteListView` was refactored to extract the TabView and overlays into computed properties, resolving SwiftUI type-checking errors and improving maintainability.
+- **Onboarding Completion Persistence:** Onboarding completion is now tracked persistently using @AppStorage.
+Users only see onboarding on first launch, as per app-flow.md.

+---

+## Changelog
+- Refactored onboarding flow to a multi-step experience:
+  - Preferences split into categories, name, and goals, each with their own screen.
+  - Categories and goals now use a grid selection UI with colored borders.
+  - Back and skip buttons added for better navigation.
+  - Notification permission is now triggered directly by the toggle.
+  - Widget install prompt moved after preferences and notifications.
+  - Trial screen improved with a reminder toggle, clear description, and skip option.
+  - Theme color now applies to the entire onboarding background.

+- Updated documentation to reflect the new onboarding logic and UI/UX.

+- **Universal UUID Migration:** All identifiers in models, view models, services, and widgets are now UUIDs.
+All SupabaseService methods and usages updated accordingly.
+All sample/mock data now uses UUID().
+- **SwiftUI Performance Refactor:** `QuoteListView` was refactored to extract the TabView and overlays into computed properties, resolving SwiftUI type-checking errors and improving maintainability.
+- **Onboarding Completion Persistence:** Onboarding completion is now tracked persistently using @AppStorage.
+Users only see onboarding on first launch, as per app-flow.md.

 ---